 These chickpea blondies are soft, gooey, and crisp around the edges, you won’t believe they are flourless!
-No eggs and no butter needed, they need just one blender or bowl to whip up!
+No eggs and no butter needed, you need just one blender or bowl to whip up these amazing treats!

 If there is one food that is extremely versatile and healthy, it would definitely be chickpeas.
 They are great in savory dishes, like soups, stews, and curries.
 They taste great in salads or made into a dip.
 My favorite way to use them though is to hide them in desserts.
 I’ve made a cookie dough dip and chocolate chip cookies with them, but my favorite use for them is in blondies!